 How I’m styling Sézane

 Another recent staple in my rotation is the Will Jacket (pictured above).
 Let me tell you, I really underestimated this jacket before adding it to my wardrobe.
 It’s one of those pieces you don’t realize how much wear you’ll get out of until you start styling it.
-I’ve styled this piece with white pants, black tailored shorts, and even with other suede accessories like suede boots and a bag—it’s such an easy piece to transition from day into evening.
-The Max shirt (pictured above) is also another classic piece everyone needs in their wardrobe.
+The Max shirt (pictured above) is another classic piece everyone needs in their wardrobe.
+Finally, I recently caved on the infamous Gaspard cardigans, and let me tell you — the hype is absolutely warranted.

 Finally, one of my favorite pieces that I’ve ever purchased from this brand is the Scott Trench.
 I have so many thoughts about this coat, so you can read my in-depth review of the Scott Trench here!
 Overall, though, it’s an absolute staple in my closet and I would purchase this in multiple colors without question.